jkingportfolio/CI_PP4_Pic_Pals/README.md

 <img src="readme/testing/manual/9-reset-pw-5.png">
 </details>

-10. As a user, I want to log in so that i can access my account, view my profile, pictures and other users pictures.
+10. As a user, I want to log in so that I can access my account, view my profile, pictures and other user's pictures.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |